 One of the most requested recipes when I worked on the advice line at Juvela, was for gluten free dumplings.
-Within the same enquiry, I would generally be asked as to where you were able to buy gluten free suet from?
+And then generally within the same enquiry, I would be asked about where to purchase gluten free suet?

-Gluten free suet is a little tricky to get hold of.
+Gluten free suet can be a bit tricky to get hold of.
 However, I have a great tip that I’m about to share with you.
 Which will mean, you no longer have to specifically source gluten free suet to make dumplings or suet puddings!

 I’ve made these gluten free dumplings twice over the last week.
 The first time, we enjoyed them in a tasty beef and tomato casserole.
-And then today I tried them in a beef with red wine stew, inspired by a James Martin recipe – which I will type up for you ASAP!
+And then today I tried them in a beef with red wine stew, inspired by a James Martin recipe.

 The dumplings will of course be great in any stew or casserole you decide to rustle up and should be added about 20- 25 minutes before the end of cooking.
 They do soak up a bit of liquid, so if your stew is a little thick, just thin it down with a drop of boiling water before you add the dumplings.